 What is a Translator?

+A translator is someone who converts the written word from one language to another.
+An interpreter on the other hand, is someone who translates orally or through sign language interpretation.
 Although translators typically need a bachelor’s degree, the most important requirement is that they be fluent in English and at least one other language.
 Many complete job-specific training programs.

 What does a Translator do?

 Translators typically do the following:

 - Convert concepts in the source language to equivalent concepts in the target language